 So, it is very important for you to talk them through, assess them, and resolve them without wasting any time.
 Furthermore, it is very important to discuss tour risks with your team and your stakeholders as well.
 As it is necessary that they are aware of all the potential and identified risks.

-Now let us have a look at how a project risk management is crafted and how it works.
+Now let us have a look at how a Project risk management plan template is crafted and how it works.

 - First, the identified risks are documented and sent to the project manager for further assessment.